The young woman Rapunzel locked up in a tower. No way in, no way out, except climbing her hair. How? Why? And what’s next?

 At first Rapunzel was terribly frightened.
 A man as she had never seen came to her!

-Rapunzel lost her fear and when he asked her if she would take him for her husband and she saw that he was young and handsome, she thought, “He will love me more than the old Dame Gothel does.”
+Rapunzel lost her fear and when he asked her if she would take him for her husband and she saw that he was young and handsome, she thought, “He will love me more than the old Dame Gothel (the sorceress) does.”

 She said yes and laid her hand in his.
 “I will come with you, but I do not know how to get down.
 Bring me a strand of silk every time when you come.
 I will weave a ladder with it.
 When it’s ready I will descend and you can take me with you on your horse.”